 To understand the mechanisms by which adipocyte mTORC1 activation affects mammary gland gene expression, we performed bulk RNAseq on mammary gland explants from lactating wild-type and knockout dams.
 We identified 139 significantly differentially expressed genes between these groups (Figure 5A-B, and Supplementary Table 2).
 In spite of the observed differences in milk fat, and milk fatty acid composition, we were surprised that most fatty acid and triglyceride synthesis enzymes were similar between groups (Figure 5C).
 Several markers of adipogenesis and PPAR were upregulated including Plin4, Adipoq, Cav2, and Fabp4, consistent with the observed increase in adipocyte numbers (see Figures 5D and 2B).
 There were no detectable changes in PPAR transcripts.
 We also identified several genes involved in -3 eicosanoid metabolism, including the enzymes Cyp2e1, Gpx3, Ephx2, and Pla2g4a.
 Conversely, the enzyme involved in -6 metabolism, COX1 (Ptgs1), was significantly downregulated (Figure 6E).

 In spite of the modest numbers of significantly differentially expressed genes, gene set enrichment analyses identified 220 significantly differentially expressed biological pathways (180 downregulated, 40 upregulated; Supplementary Table 3).
 By identifying overlap of the genes in these pathways, they fell largely into two clusters of significantly differentially expressed pathways, one set related to the downregulation of adaptive immune differentiation and function, and another related to upregulation of striated muscle function (Figure 6F).
 To further explore the potential effects on adaptive immune cell function, we examined the expression of the T-cell marker genes encoding for CD3 and the B-cell marker genes encoding for CD45 and CD19.
-Each of these markers were reduced 20-92% suggesting a potential reduction in adaptive immune cells in these mammary glands.
+Each of these markers were reduced 20-92% suggesting a potential reduction in adaptive immune cells in these mammary glands (Figure 6G).

 Discussion

 Milk fat is the most variable macronutrient in human milk and contributes the most to differences in energy content of milk (35).
 In this study, we show that hyperactivation of adipocyte mTORC1 via adipocyte specific deletion of Tsc1 alters milk fat composition and mammary gland adipocyte histology.
-Importantly, our approach is expected to activate mTORC1 in all adiponectin-expressing cells, including both peripheral and mammary adipocyte depots (23, 24).
+Importantly, our approach is expected to activate mTORC1 in all adiponectin-expressing adipose tissue, including both peripheral and mammary adipocyte depots (23, 24).
 The positive role of mTORC1 in adipocyte biology has been well established. mTORC1 is necessary for adipocyte differentiation in peripheral adipose depots (36–38) but less is known about its role in mammary adipocyte differentiation and growth during lactation.
 It is interesting that we observed increased adipocyte numbers and elevated markers of adipocyte differentiation in adipocyte Tsc1 knockout mammary glands, as the Adiponectin-Cre is not expected to be activated until late in differentiation.
 It is also worth noting that there is evidence of de- and re-differentiation of post-involution mammary adipocytes, but to avoid this concern our studies focused on mice in their first pregnancy.
 The increased adipocyte hyperplasia could suggest a signal promoting mammary adipogenesis derived from peripheral adipocytes.